“Things are not always as they seem; the first appearance deceives many.”

 Moments later, it was time for the annual reading of the Christmas story.
 All the people of the village sat down to listen.
 Oliver’s father, the pastor, got on the pulpit to read from Genesis, when all the kids screamed and cheered:

 Everyone in the church clapped in support of Oliver.

-With a big smile on his face, Oliver’s father invited his son to get on the stage and read the story.
+With a big smile on his face, the proud father invited his son to get on the stage and read the story.

 The entire church erupted in cheers as young Oliver walked up the small steps to the stage.
-Oliver was so happy and proud of himself-for he was no longer the lonely, big-eared kid with no friends.
+Oliver was so happy and proud of himself also for he was no longer the lonely, big-eared kid with no friends.

 On that Christmas Eve, and for the first time ever, Oliver was the most popular kid in the village and the star of the show, thanks to his friend, the stranger at the lake!